-- 4.1.1 Line managers will as far as possible facilitate work rosters to allow attendance for annual camp and other training commitments. - 4.1.2 Seeking advice from the HR Advisory Team where requests are not straightforward i.e., annualised hours - 4.1.3 Assessing applications for voluntary mobilisation and allowing them wherever possible.
+- 4.1.1.
+Line managers will as far as possible facilitate work rosters to allow attendance for annual camp and other training commitments. - 4.1.2.
+Seeking advice from the HR Team where requests are not straightforward i.e., annualised hours. - 4.1.3.
+Assessing applications for voluntary mobilisation and allowing them wherever possible. - 4.1.4.
+Meetings with the Reservist must take place prior to mobilisation to ensure all mobilisation paperwork is completed (including pay, benefits & pension arrangements) and to discuss any handover of work and agreements for keeping in touch. - 4.1.5.
+Completing a staff changes form at the commencement and completion of any periods of mobilisation.

-- 4.1.4 Meetings with the Reservist must take place prior to mobilisation to ensure all mobilisation paperwork is completed (including pay, benefits & pension arrangements) and to discuss any handover of work and agreements for keeping in touch. - 4.1.5 Completing a staff changes form at the commencement and completion of any periods of mobilisation. - 4.1.6 Supporting any members of their team returning from periods of mobilisation in an empathetic manner, offering training and a local reinduction where appropriate. - 4.1.7 Raising awareness of and ensuring the Reservist contacts the Wellbeing Hub following demobilisation. - 4.1.8 Raising awareness of the Employee Assistance Programme (EAP Service).
+- 4.1.6.
+Supporting any members of their team returning from periods of mobilisation in an empathetic manner, offering training and a local reinduction where appropriate. - 4.1.7.
+Raising awareness of and ensuring the Reservist contacts the Wellbeing Hub following demobilisation.